ergoplatform/ergodocs/docs/dev/stack/kiosk.md

 <!-- TODO: Check if this is still the most up to date info -->

+/// admonition | Archive
+    type: warning

+The Kiosk repository has been archived by the owner on May 26, 2022.
+It is now read-only.
+///

 # ErgoScript Playground with KioskWeb

 [KioskWeb](https://github.com/scalahub/KioskWeb), built on top of the [Kiosk](https://github.com/scalahub/Kiosk) project, offers a user-friendly web interface to interact with ErgoScript.
 It allows you to perform the following actions: